justwriteclick/docslikecode/_learn/1-sphinx-python-rtd.md

     ```
     python -V
     ```
+    Expected output for August 2018:
     ```
-    # Expected Output
-    Python 2.7.14
+    Python 2.7.15
     ```
 ## Set Up Virtual Environment

 Let's ensure that you know how to create Python Virtual Environments for each version of Python.
 These [Python Virtual Environments](https://docs.python.org/3/tutorial/venv.html) provide a method of creating isolated "environments" where you can work with specific versions of Python along with independent sets of libraries and dependencies.

-Most people use Virtual Environments because it's a recommended practice when working in Python.
+Most people use Virtual Environments because it's a recommended practice when working in Python to ensure a known starting point or state.

 **Python 3**

 1. First create a Python 3 virtual environment using the `venv` module included with Python 3.
-Notice using `python3.6` to be clear which version of Python you want.
+Notice the example uses `python3.7` to be clear which version of Python you want.

     ```
     python3.6 -m venv py3-sphinx